Sidney Sussex College, Cambridge: University Challenge

+David Lidington, who later became a prominent member of Theresa May's government, captained the team during the Reunited series.
+He also featured in a BBC documentary marking 60 years of University Challenge, reflecting on the team's experiences.
+Nicholas Graham fondly remembered the 2002 competition, recalling the team's initial reservations about returning after so many years but being delighted by their performance.

+Sidney Sussex last appeared on University Challenge in 2018.

 May Ball

-It is known for producing a well-regarded May Ball for a smaller college.
-Notably, students created an artificial lake and canal in 2010, when the ball had a Venetian theme, to enable punting at the landlocked college.
-Recent themes have included 'Light' (2014) and 'Beyond' (2016).
+Sidney's first May Ball was in 1894 during Charles Smith's Mastership.
+In 2010, the Venice-themed May Ball garnered national press attention for its unique punting setup.

 As with many of the smaller colleges, Sidney Sussex does not run a May Ball every year, instead running a biennial May Ball, on even-numbered years.
-On odd-numbered years, the College previously hosted an arts festival, which welcomed anyone in Cambridge to attend.
+On odd-numbered years, the college previously hosted an arts festival, which welcomed anyone in Cambridge to attend.
 Notable guest speakers at the Sidney Arts Festival have included Stephen Fry, in 2015.
-However, in 2017 it was decided instead to hold a June Event.
-June Events are similar to a May Ball, but are smaller, usually with a lower ticket price, and shorter running time.
+The college now hosts a June Event on odd-numbered years, which is an event which is shorter, smaller and cheaper to attend than a May Ball.

 A Song of Sidney Sussex

-At the beginning of the 20th century, E.H.
-Griffiths wrote a ten verse song dedicated to Sidney Sussex.
+At the beginning of the 20th century, Ernest Howard Griffiths, a fellow of Sidney Sussex College in 1897 wrote a ten verse song dedicated to Sidney Sussex.
 Each verse systematically identifies, then dismisses other Cambridge colleges for their faults, before settling on Sidney as the best college of all.
 The chorus exhorts the audience: